scottkf/massuploadutility/readme.txt

 -------------------------------------------------------------------------------

 1. Go to the index of a section with an upload field
-2. Click the button that says 'Add Many'
+2. Click the button that says 'Create new'
-3. Choose default values if necessary, then click Process files, and if successful you will be redirected to the index.
+3. If there's an upload field, my script will turn on, select multiple files, enter other values as necessary, and click 'Create Entry'

 BUGS
 -------------------------------------------------------------------------------

 - If you receive an error on the form, you have to select all the files again
-- No notification is received on the index after successful input
-- If more than one upload field is in a section, this will fail
+- If more than one upload field is in a section, this will fail on purpose (feature?)

 TROUBLESHOOTING
 -------------------------------------------------------------------------------

-INSTALLING: If you have problems installing, manually create the
-	/workspace/uploads/mui directory and chmod it 777, Then try installing again.
+????